Skip to content

 • External Oblique

-Antagonists: Muscles located on the contralateral side of movement
+Antagonists: Same muscles located on the opposite side of movement

 • Iliocostalis Cervicis